StripeRose/atrium/ReadMe.md

 The executable is located at `./tools/tracy-profiler.exe`, which you can run before or while the project is running.

-### Building Tracy
+### Building Tracy with CMake
-To build the Tracy profiler program, ensure Visual Studio 2022 has been installed with CMake tools, and run `./code/libraries/build_tracy_server.bat`.
+==To build the Tracy profiler program, ensure Visual Studio 2022 has been installed with CMake tools, and run `./code/libraries/build_tracy_server.bat`.==

 ## Structure
 Rough project structure, both current and potential future data.